 However, as the dust settled, Lugh realised two things.
 Firstly, that Zargothrax had been buried under a mile of rubble by the force of the impact.
 Secondly, he realised that the Starjewel was gone.
 Even as he came to this realisation, he heard Dain summoning the Custodians to the Citadel of Penance.
 Although he knew he should not leave the Starjewel behind, he could not move the rubble without it.
-Dain could, but Lugh have the heart to admit to Dain that - again - he was responsible for the loss of a piece of the Great Soul.
+Dain could, but Lugh did not have the heart to admit to Dain that - again - he was responsible for the loss of a piece of the Great Soul.

 So it came to pass that Zargothrax and the Starjewel were buried beneath what would someday become the city of High Tarus.

-The Great Migration4000 - 3500 BE
+The Great MigrationAbout 9,300 BE

 In these distant lands, the Custodians and their worship fell by the wayside.
 For most, reverence was held for the primal spirits of the elements and the wilderness, a form of animistic shamanism.
 The Druids are the only tradition that survive these traditions today - the practice of revering Animal-Gods and the Elemental Spirits is no longer common on Leng.
-For now, though, the tribes of the south trusted in their spirit-gods, and lived a pleasant and easy life in the vibrant jungles and crystal shores of southern Leng.
+For now, though, the tribesmen trusted in their spirit-gods, and lived a pleasant and easy life in the vibrant jungles and crystal shores of southern Leng.

-By 3500 BE, the Great Migration was drawing to a close: the humans of Khazath had spread as far north as the Sacatmorul Mountains and as far to the west as the jungles of Blackreach.
+By 9000 BE, the Great Migration was drawing to a close: the humans of Khazath had spread as far north as the Sacatmorul Mountains and as far to the west as the jungles of Blackreach.
 They would remain confined to this corner of Leng for the forseeable future, for this was as far as the Custodians had prepared the land for them.
 Beyond was the unknown of the true wilderness, inhabited by strange and terrifying beings.
 Though some humans worshiped them, they were not so foolish as to enter the "otherworld".

 Even amongst the most erudite scholars of the modern day, almost nothing is known about who the Ventari were or what happened to them.
 They existed and thrived in the jungle, forming a successful civilisation that endured for 300 years after the end of the Great Migration.
 In that time, they learned many crafts that were unknown to other humans - strange forms of magic and the construction of the mysterious stepped pyramids that can be found even today in that dangerous jungle.
 Then they died off mysteriously, and the jungle was ruled by wildness once again.

 The Andruith found their dreams fulfilled: in the green plains and valleys of the north, they were able to grow an abundance of grains and other crops.
 So much so, in fact, that they could give up their nomadic lifestyles and settle in one place.
 There were villages in Khazath and the Untamed Lands at this time, but never before had humans settled in such great numbers as the Andruith.
-As news of this wondrous land spread, humans began to flock to the previously untamed fields; villages and hamlets had sprung up throughout the land by 3200 BE, supporting far greater populations than there had ever been in the nomadic tribes of the south.
+As news of this wondrous land spread, humans began to flock to the previously untamed fields; villages and hamlets sprung up throughout the land, supporting far greater populations than there had ever been in the nomadic tribes of the south.

 With time, the Andruith civilisation would only grow larger and more sophisticated.
 The largest and most prosperous villages grew into towns, bringing with them the innovation and industry afforded by this new lifestyle and needed to sustain it - irrigation canals, pottery pipes, metallurgy.
-There was conflict at times, and brigandry from those down on their luck or unable to find a place in the new way of life, the natural abundance made these conflicts relatively rare; it was a time of growth and prosperity for the Andruith people, when small settlements stood resolute against the vastness of the wilderness.
+There was conflict at times, and brigandry from those down on their luck or unable to find a place in the new way of life, but the natural abundance made these conflicts relatively rare; it was a time of growth and prosperity for the Andruith people, when small settlements stood resolute against the vastness of the wilderness.